attavit14203638/bare/DOCUMENTATION.md

 ### 5.3 Jupyter Notebook

-The `tcd_segformer_pipeline.ipynb` notebook provides an interactive interface for:
+The `bare_pipeline.ipynb` notebook provides an interactive interface for:

 - Dataset exploration and visualization
 - Model training with real-time monitoring